jcnimble/liri-node-app/README.md

 # Instructions
 1. `node liri.js concert-this <artist/band name here>`

-   * This will search the Bands in Town Artist Events APIfor an artist and render the following information about each event to the terminal:
+   * This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

      * Name of the venue